 One small critique: This ad needs a brand name.
 Although it’s effective, it’s not as trustworthy as it needs to be to meet its full potential.

 Let’s get competitive!
-Wikibuy—an online shopping assistant that automatically hunts for the best deals available to you—hit me with this wonderful little display ad while I was perusing the news.
-The key to its strength?
+The key to this Wikibuy ad?
 Simplicity.
 That right there is a dead-simple ad with a dead-simple value proposition: Stuff is cheaper when you buy it from us.
 The copy is minimal, yet it jumps off the screen.
-The brand name is there, but it takes a back-seat to the value prop.
+The brand name is there, but it takes a back seat to the value prop.
 Those of you in highly competitive markets should take notes!

-There’s a LOT that I like about this display ad from Alteryx—a software solution for data science and analytics.
+This display ad comes from Alteryx—a software solution for data science and analytics.
 First of all, that’s a hell of a headline.
 Injecting a little aspirational sentiment into your ad copy never hurt anybody.
 Secondly, the subhead puts forth a great value proposition: We make analyzing data easy.
-I think that’s something all marketers can get on board with.
-And finally, the company hit the nail on the head with their offer—an ebook.
-Rather than trying to take my money right away, they’re simply trying to get me in their funnel.
+And finally, rather than trying to take my money right away, they’re making excellent use of the content marketing funnel by offering an ebook.

 As much as we love display advertising, we’ve noticed a glaring problem with it: it’s not as accessible as it is powerful.
 A lot of small and medium-sized businesses simply don’t have the resources—time, money, designers—to create sleek, effective display ads.

 Fortunately, there are a number of free tools on the market that enable you to easily create your own Google display ads.
-Here are three of our personal favorites:
+Here are two of our personal favorites: